bookofproofs/bookofproofs.github.io/_sources/history/16th-century/jungius.md

 **Joachim Jungius** was a German mathematician who was one of the first to use exponents to represent powers and who used mathematics as a model for the natural sciences.

 ### Mathematical Profile (Excerpt):
-* His father, Nicolaus Junge, was a teacher at the Gymnasium St Katharinen in Lübeck and his mother was Brigitte Holdmann, the daughter of Joachim Holdmann who was a minister in the Lutheran Cathedral in Lübeck.
-* However, Nicolaus Junge was murdered when Joachim was only two years old and, in 1589, Brigitte married Martin Nordmann who was a teacher at the Gymnasium St Katharinen in Lübeck.
-* Joachim was brought up by his mother and step-father.
 * On leaving Rostock, Jungius matriculated at the University of Giessen in May 1608 and he was awarded an M.A. on 22 December 1608.
 * In 1612, along with his Gissen colleague Christoph Helvig, Jungius went to Frankfurt for the coronation of Matthias, King of Hungary and King of Bohemia, as the Holy Roman Emperor.
 * Jungius was very interested in Ratke's ideas and together they discussed starting schools in Augsburg and Erfurt which would teach according to Ratke's system.